Pluralism has three principal meanings in the social

 Abstract: This essay explores the tension between religious pluralism and social cohesion

-Rights (ECtHR) and the European Court of Justice (ECJ), address the tension between
+Court of Human Rights (ECtHR) and the European Court of Justice (ECJ), address the tension

-religious pluralism and social cohesion identified at the national levels.
-While the ECtHR
+between religious pluralism and social cohesion identified at the national levels.
+While

-pursues a strategy of avoidance that fails to effectively scrutinise national social
+the ECtHR pursues a strategy of avoidance that fails to effectively scrutinise national

-pluralism, the ECJ must pursue a strategy of integration that confronts this tension in an
+religious pluralism, the ECJ must pursue a strategy of integration that confronts this

-autonomous way on the basis of the supra-national EU legal order.
-By way of conclusion, I
+tension in an autonomous way on the basis of the supra-national EU legal order.
+I outline

-outline such a strategy of integration that re-interprets the relationship between
+such a strategy of integration that re-interprets the relationship between religious

-religious pluralism and social cohesion in European human rights jurisprudence through
+pluralism and social cohesion in European human rights jurisprudence through challenging

-challenging the association of social cohesion with the containment or suppression of
+the association of social cohesion with the containment or suppression of religious

 PLURALISM IN LOGIC